-Smaller companies also emerged as winners, with three quarters of the contracts valued between £50,000 and £100,000 going to local companies, as did two thirds of orders valued at over £10,000 and under £50,000.
+Smaller businesses also fared well, with three-quarters of contracts worth £50,000 to £100,000 going to local firms, as did two-thirds of orders worth more than £10,000 but less than £50,000.

-“Manchester alone provided our tarmac works, wall mirrors, timber flooring, floor finishes, scaffolding, steelwork, drainage, security, sheet piling, excavation, and mechanical and electrical to name just some.
+“To name a few, Manchester supplied our tarmac work, wall mirrors, timber flooring, floor finishes, scaffolding, steelwork, drainage, security, sheet piling, excavation, and mechanical and electrical.”